oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/default/README.md

-# Deploy Elastic Data using Default FlashJournal Locations
+# Deploy Elastic Data Using Default FlashJournal Locations

 This sample shows how to enable Elastic Data using the default FlashJournal directory, `/tmp/`.